component-driven/component-driven-development/src/exercises/exercise04/Readme.md

 ### Getting started

-Run Styleguidist: `npm run exercise 4`.
+Run `npm start` and navigate to _Exercise 4_ in the sidebar.
 Use files in the `src/exercises/exercise04` folder.

 ### 4.1.
 Truncating long lines of text